Weather News

 9th-10th June - Low temperatures, strong winds and showers of rain and snow occurred on the Northern Tablelands after a cold front passed through the region late on the 8th.
 A low pressure system associated with the front developed over southern New South Wales on the 9th which generated cold west to north-westerly winds over the north of the state.
 This surface system combined with upper level cold air caused snow to fall over the higher areas of the tablelands including Guyra, Black Mountain and Glen Innes on the 9th and 10th.
 Apart from a few isolated snowflakes no snow fell in Armidale.
 The maximum temperature on the 10th was 5.6C.
 Total rain from this event was 18.8 mm.

+on 5 days, 21 mm less than the average.
 The rain fell in the first 11 days with the remainder of the month completely dry.

 May 2021 Weather Review.
 May 2021 daily data table.